mistycheney/MouseBrainAtlas/doc/DemoLauren3DRender.md

 In case of "X Error of failed request: ...", follow the fix [here](https://askubuntu.com/a/882047)

-- The file `demo/lauren_experiments.csv` specifies which experiments to display markers for and the color of each.
+- The file `lauren_experiments.csv` specifies which experiments to display markers for and the color of each.
 - The file `render_config_atlas.csv` specifies the color/opacity of each atlas structure.
+- If want to show SNR_L with the largest possible probability level, in `demo_render3d.py` set `use_big_snr_l` to True.
 - In the 3D viewer, use mouse wheel to zoom and SHIFT+drag to move.
 Press Q to quit.

 Run `deactivate` to exit the virtualenv.